mztrk/case-injury-classifier/README.md

 ## Usage
 ### Train the Model

-You do not have to train the model. .pkl files already in the ./models folder.
+Note: **You do not have to train the model.**

+.pkl files already in the ./models folder.

 To train the model, run:
 ```sh
 python main.py train